rescipy-project/rescipy-lectures/docs/python.rst

 and press the Run button ► (the small triangle just above the cell) or just hit *Shift+Enter*.
 Congratulations, you just run your first Python code!
 See the next paragraph for more information on Python programming.

-To have an idea on what you can actually do into a Jupyter Notebook, check the `Bokeh <https://docs.bokeh.org/en/latest/docs/gallery.html>`_ and `Holoviews <http://holoviews.org/gallery/index.html>`_ galleries, which provides some interactive examples.
+To have an idea on what one can actually do into a Jupyter Notebook, have a look at the `Bokeh <https://docs.bokeh.org/en/latest/docs/gallery.html>`_ and `Holoviews <http://holoviews.org/gallery/index.html>`_ galleries, which provides some interactive examples.

 You can go through the `JupyterLab User Guide <https://jupyterlab.readthedocs.io/en/stable/user/interface.html>`_ and the `Jupyter Notebook documentation <https://jupyter-notebook.readthedocs.io/en/stable/notebook.html>`_ to to get familiar with the user interface.